xiangjunn/tp/docs/UserGuide.md

 * `cfind John` returns `john` and `Johnathon Doe`.
 * `cfind alex david` returns `Alex Yeoh` and `David Li`.
 * `cfind p/123 e/gmail` returns
-   contacts with phone numbers that contain `123` and with emails that contain `gmail.com`.
+   contacts with phone numbers that contain `123` and with emails that contain `gmail`.
 * `cfind alex david p/123 456` returns `Alex Yeoh`, `David Li` and contacts with phone numbers that contain `123` and `456`.